-Nurturing Minds-Seminar Series
+PIDE Viewpoint-Seminar Series

-The Pakistan Institute of Development Economics has initiated a weekly seminar series to stimulate intellectual thought for development discourse.
-The seminars are open to policy-makers, researchers, planners, practitioners, educators, individuals from the public and private organisations, and students.
+The Pakistan Institute of Development Economics initiated in 2006 a weekly seminar series to stimulate intellectual thought for development discourse.
+A similar PIDE Viewpoint-Seminar Series has been in place since early 2008.
+The seminars are open to policymakers, researchers, planners, practitioners, educators, individuals from the public and private organisations, and students.
 The series covers a variety of subjects and issues in the field of economics and other social sciences.